February 1922

 Dolan and Murphy (2018), pg 119

-The Clones Affray - An 18-man party (Parkinson says 16) of ‘A’ Special Constables is stopped in a train in Clones, Co Monaghan by the local IRA led by Matt Fitzpatrick.
-The Specials had not applied for a special permit with they would have required to travel through Clones.
+A 16 or 18 man party of ‘A’ Special Constables is stopped in a train in Clones, Co Monaghan by the local IRA led by Matt Fitzpatrick.
+The Specials had not applied for a special permit which they would have required to travel through Clones.
 Shooting breaks out and four Special Constables are killed (S/Sgt William Dougherty, S/Constable James Lewis, S/Constable William McFarland and S/ Constable Robert McMahon) and nine wounded.
 A number of Special Constables are captured.
 Fitzpatrick is also killed.

-The incident is condemned in the British and Unionist press but the Irish Independent blames it on the arrest of the ‘football team’ on the 14th January.
-Sir Henry Wilson demands that the British reconquer the south.
+The incident is condemned in the British and Unionist press but the Irish Independent blames it on the arrest of the Monaghan ‘football team’ on January 14th.
 Craig wants to send 5,000 Specials across the border to rescue the prisoners but this is vetoed by Churchill.

-However, this incident leads to the suspension of the evacuation of British troops from the 26-counties (on Feb-13).
-It also leads to serious rioting in Belfast – see February 12th to 15th below.
+However, this incident leads to the suspension of the evacuation of British troops from the 26-counties (on February 13th).
+It also leads to serious rioting in Belfast – see February 12th to 15th – see Feb-12 to 15-22/3.

-Some of the captured Specials are released on the 22nd February with the last released on the 10th April.
+Some of the captured Specials are released on February 22nd with the last released on April 10th.

 RIC District Inspector Michael Keany is shot and killed in Clonakilty, Co.
 Cork.
 (DI Keany had led the RIC in the defence of Rosscarbery barracks.)